VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 Reference Implementation][r_chapter9] in the Reference Guide.

-With the implementation shown in figure 8, two things are necessary to ensure that a command message is handled by a single handler.
+With the implementation shown in figure 8, two things are necessary to ensure that a single handler handles a command message.
 First, there should only be a single subscription to the **conference/commands** topic in Windows Azure Service Bus; remember that a Windows Azure Service Bus topic may have multiple subscribers.
 Second, the **CommandProcessor** should invoke a single handler for each command message that it receives.
-There is no way in Windows Azure Service Bus to restrict a topic to a single subscription, therefore the developers must be careful to create just a single subscription on a topic that is delivering commands.
+There is no way in Windows Azure Service Bus to restrict a topic to a single subscription; therefore the developers must be careful to create just a single subscription on a topic that is delivering commands.

-> **BharathPersona:** A separate issue is to ensure that commands are
+> **BharathPersona:** A separate issue is to ensure that the handler
-> retrieved from the topic and processed by the handler only once.
+> retrieves commands from the topic and processes them only once.
 You
-> must ensure that either the command is idempotent, or that the system
+> must ensure either that the command is idempotent, or that the system
 > guarantees to process the command only once.
-This issue will be
+The team will address
-> addressed in a later stage of the journey.
+> this issue in a later stage of the journey.

 > **Note:** It is possible to have multiple **SubscriptionReceiver**
 > instances running, perhaps in multiple worker role instances.
 If